 FEMA Issues Policy and Procedures Protocol for Contractors Who Use and/or Order Paper Flood Insurance Maps and Map Products

-On March 31, 2009, FEMA issued Procedure Memorandum No. 48 (PM 48), "Protocol for Contractors Who Use and/or Order Paper Flood Insurance Maps and Map Products."
+On March 31, 2009, FEMA issued Procedure Memorandum 48: Protocol for Contractors Who Use and/or Order Paper Flood Insurance Maps and Map Products (Mar 2009), "Protocol for Contractors Who Use and/or Order Paper Flood Insurance Maps and Map Products."
 As part of the transition to digital products, PM 48 changes FEMA's policy for providing paper products to contractors:

 - After March 31, 2009, the Map Service Center will charge FEMA contractors for paper maps.